LanLou123/Webgl-Erosion/README.md

 ### Base terrain generation:

-- The initial terrain was generated using FBM and domain warping as an option, you can choose randomrized base terrain by clicking "Reset" botton
+- The initial terrain was generated using FBM and domain warping/terrace as an option, you can randomrize base terrain by clicking "Reset" botton

 ### Erosion

-#### In short, erosion sim is mainly based on ***Shallow water equation*** which is just the depth integration form of the famous viscous fluid equation Navier–Stokes equations, the major algorithm are based on paper [Fast Hydraulic Erosion Simulation and Visualization on GPU](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Inproceedings@117681e94b6_fff75c/FastErosion_PG07.pdf) (erosion)
+#### Two erosion process is applied here : hydraulic erosion sim is mainly based on ***Shallow water equation*** which is just the depth integration form of the famous viscous fluid equation Navier–Stokes equations, it's major algorithms are based on paper [Fast Hydraulic Erosion Simulation and Visualization on GPU](http://www-ljk.imag.fr/Publications/Basilic/com.lmc.publi.PUBLI_Inproceedings@117681e94b6_fff75c/FastErosion_PG07.pdf) (erosion), thermal erosion is using simmilar pipe model as hydraulic erosion to move slippage material depending on the ```Talus Angle```, major algorithm based on paper [Interactive Terrain Modeling Using Hydraulic Erosion](https://cgg.mff.cuni.cz/~jaroslav/papers/2008-sca-erosim/2008-sca-erosiom-fin.pdf)

--  **Main theory** : following are some steps need to be followed sequentially according to the paper.
+-  **method overview** : following are some steps need to be followed sequentially according to the paper.

    - ***Increament water level*** : New water appears on the terrain due to two major effects: rainfall and river sources.
 For both types, we need tospecify the location, the radius and the water intensity (the amount of water arriving during ∆t).
 For river sources, the location of the sources is fixed, for rain fall, all pixel have to be increment with water, the addition is simply :